AsmaJawad/bioinformatics-llm-multi-agent/Deliverables/WeeklyStatusReports/Status Report Fall Week 05.md

 ---

 ## Challenges / Issues Faced
-- Carter and Mack struggled to sign into the server, but were later able to.
+- Carter and Mack had issues signing in to the server, but were later able to.

 ---